AdamGagorik/ffxiahbot/doc/source/markdown/advanced.md

 The process of setting the PYTHONPATH is not needed in the case that pydarkstar is in the current directory of an executing python interpreter.

+#### Shell Scripts : Anaconda Environment

+It is very important that the correct Python interpreter is used.
+If you use Anaconda, you must activate the environment you want to use.
+This can be done with the `conda activate command`.

+To check what Python interpreter is being used, you can run `python --version`.

 ##### Linux

 * Create the following text file.